 In 2000, I was hired as a Deputy Sheriff and assigned to Corrections at the Main Jail.
 While there I was on C.E.R.T.
 (Custody Emergency Response Team) and also Jail Training Officer.
 In 2003, I was assigned to Field Services (patrol) and was appointed as a Field Training Officer in 2007.

 While assigned to patrol, I would assist K9 officers as a cover officer while they were conducting searches for suspects.
-I was instantly drawn to the aspect of utilizing a canine as an
+I was instantly drawn to the aspect of utilizing a canine as an effective tool in patrol.
 I started assisting the Sheriff Department K9 detail during their training sessions.
 I participated by working as an agitator with searches and officer protection, which only ignited my passion and desire to become a K9 Officer.

 In 2014 I applied for the position of the K9 handler and in early 2015, I was fortunate enough to have been selected.
 I was partnered up with a veteran dog named Ronin and worked with him for approximately two and half years until his retirement.
 I had a great experience working with Ronin but I desired the opportunity of training and working a new dog.

 In September of 2017, I was lucky to be partnered with a German Shepherd named Cash.
 At the time, Cash was only 11 months old but he was very mature for his age.
 I completed the initial training with Cash in 6 weeks and we began working the streets.